$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

+\begin{proposition} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and an $f$-isotonic set $C\subseteq V$, an \wellp{\infty} isotonic regression of $f$ can be obtained in $\Theta(m)$ time. \end{proposition} \textit{Proof:}~ The standard simple isotonic regression $g$ which minimizes $||f-g||_\infty$, namely $g(x) = (\max\{f(y): y \preceq x\} + \min\{f(y): y \succeq x\})/2$, can be computed via topological sort, taking $\Theta(m)$ time.
+Using this specific $g$ minimizes the time and the lemma shows it minimizes the error since \trimerr{f,C} is independent of the isotonic function used. ~$\Box$

+\begin{theorem} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and a violator graph $\vio{G}=(\vio{V},\vio{E})$, an \ellp{\infty} isotonic regression of $f$ can be obtained in $\Theta(\mathcal{T}(\vio{n},\vio{m}) \log n)$ time. \end{theorem} \textit{Proof:}~ The proof of the theorem shows that to find a $\ellp{\infty}$ isotonic regression $g$ of $f$ we merely need to find an $f$-isotonic set $C$ of size $s = n-\Delta_\infty(f)$ that minimizes trim-err among all such sets.
+We can determine $s$ by just running the algorithm to find an optimal relabeling function of $f$.

+To find $C$, there is an $f$-isotonic set of size $s$ with \terr~ $\leq t$ iff the minimum satisfying flow is $s$ on an adjusted violator graph where for every $v$ where $r(v)>t$, the required flow from $v^\mathrm{in}$ to $v^\mathrm{out}$ is set to 0.
+A simple binary search on the trim-err values of the vertices can be used to find the smallest possible $t$.
+The regression function used in the lemma can be found in $\Theta(m)$ time, as can $\winlow{\cdot}$ and $\winhigh{\cdot}$, so the time is dominated by the time to find the violator graph and the logarithmic number of iterations to determine a maximal $f$-isotonic set. ~$\Box$

-\subsection{Weak \wellp{p} Optimality,~ $p \in \{1, 2, \infty\}$}
+\subsection{Weak \wellp{p} Optimality,~ $p \in \{1, 2\}$}

-There are two natural approaches for generating an \wellp{p} isotonic regression: trim all the $f$ values and determine an $L_p$ isotonic regression of the trimmed values, or determine an $L_p$ isotonic regression of the original values and then trim the result.
-The advantage of these approaches is that they can utilize standard $L_p$ isotonic regression algorithms, and each generates an isotonic regression.
-Unfortunately they do not always produce an optimal one.

 For \wellp{1}, finding an $L_1$ optimal regression and trimming may not be optimal.
-On a linear order, suppose the values are $0^*, 3, 1^*, -1, -2, -3, -4, 2^*$, where $^*$ indicates the unique maximum isotonic set.
-The unique $L_1$ optimal isotonic regression has values -1, -1, -1, -1, -1, -1, 2, which, when trimmed, is 0, 0, 1, 1, 1, 1, 1, 2, with $L_1$ error 13.
+On a linear order, suppose the values are $0^*, 3, 1^*, -1, -2, -3, -4, 2^*$, where $^*$ indicates the unique maximum isotonic set $C$.
+The unique $L_1$ optimal isotonic regression has values -1, -1, -1, -1, -1, -1, 2, which, when trimmed, is 0, 0, 1, 1, 1, 1, 2, with $L_1$ error 13.
 However, the unique \wellp{1} isotonic regression is 0, 1, 1, 1, 1, 1, 1, 2, with error 12.
-For \wellp{\infty}, trimming then finding an optimal $L_\infty$ regression may not be optimal.
-Suppose the values are $0^*, 0^*, 8, -2, 2^*, 2^*$, where again the unique optimal C is indicated.
-Trimming gives 0, 0, 2, 0, 2, 2, then optimizing gives 0, 0, 1, 1, 2, 2, with $L_\infty$ error 7, while the \wellp{\infty} optimal is 0, 0, 2, 2, 2, 2, with error 6.
-Similar examples show that for \wellp{2} neither approach always gives the optimal.